 Jason is also one-half of an acoustic folk-pop duo called FAKIN' IT, in which he plays guitar and sings alongside jazz vocalist Zack Foley.
 In addition to their original compositions, they double as a Simon & Garfunkel tribute group.
 The duo released its self-titled debut EP in 2013, also available on Apple Music.

 In 2014, Jason signed on with the artist development firm Big Noise Now.
 See Jason's Artist Page here.
-He is currently being featured as an Artist in Residence at New York City's legendary Lower East Side club Arlene's Grocery, playing there every second Wednesday of the month from May-December 2017.
+Since May 2017, Jason has been featured as an Artist in Residence at New York City's legendary Lower East Side club Arlene's Grocery.
+See Jason's upcoming show dates here.

 Read a 2005 feature article from the Houston Chronicle here.